EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

 # Challenge 2

 This is a simple journal entry app that records the human facial emotions of the user when saving journal entries.
-These will later be used to make data charts to analyse the overall mood of a person in their life.
+The app allows the user to see their mood in the previous 5 days, their recent frustrations, the reason for their frustrations as well as an overview of their emotions for each day of the month.

 ## Features